Revaz-Goguadze/DS_Final_Employee/README.md

 ## Project Overview
 This project analyzes and predicts employee attrition using the IBM HR Analytics dataset.
 The goal is to identify the factors most associated with turnover and build models that can flag at-risk employees.

+## AI Assistance Disclosure
+AI tools were used for learning, debugging, and testing assistance.
+All code and analysis were reviewed and validated by the author.

 ## Solo Team
 Revaz Goguadze